 To suggest your site, you have to find the category where you think your site fits best.
 Visit the ODP home page (http://dmoz.org) and maneuver through the ranks.
-Say you have a

-Web site that lists 7,000 unsigned music bands, listed by city, state, region, and country.
-You might drill down two levels (Arts⇔Music).
-You really ought to do your best to find the right category for your site, however, so I would suggest drilling even farther down in the taxonomy to increase the chances of your site being included in the ODP (Arts⇔Music⇔Bands and Artists).
+Say you have a Web site that lists 7,000 unsigned music bands, listed by city, state, region, and country.
+You really ought to do your best to find the right category for your site, however, so I would suggest drilling even farther down in the taxonomy to increase the chances of your site being Artists).